Topic-specific policies

 2. SP = Study Period - researching the area, hunting for other relevant standards and inputs, evaluating market demand, identifying stakeholders etc.

-3. NWIP or NP = New Work Item Proposal - preparing the scope and outline of a proposed standard, paving the way for a new standards development project. *
+3. NWIP = New Work Item Proposal - preparing the scope and outline of a proposed standard, paving the way for a new standards development project. *

 4. AWI = Approved Work Item - covers the lag between agreeing that work should commence on a new standard, and actually working on it.